moinwiki/moin/docs/admin/configure.rst

 ----------
 Features:

-* stores data into a (SQL) database / table
+* stores data into an (SQL) database / table
-* uses slqalchemy (without ORM) as database abstraction
+* uses slqalchemy (without the ORM) for database abstraction
-* supports multiple types of databases, like:
+* supports multiple types of databases.
+For example:

   - sqlite (default, comes built-into Python)
   - postgresql